Work with data tables

 Prerequisites

-• Architect > Data Table > All permission
+• Architect > Datatable > All permissions

-• To add a data table: Architect > Data Table > Add
+• To add a data table: Architect > Datatable > Add

-• To delete a data table: Architect > Data Table > Delete
+• To delete a data table: Architect > Datatable > Delete

-• To add a data table row: Architect > Data Table > Add Row
+• To add a data table row: Architect > Datatable Row > Add

-• To delete a data table row: Architect > Data Table > Delete Row
+• To delete a data table row: Architect > Datatable Row > Delete

 Data tables allow you to store data locally and ensure that Architect can access it within an interaction.

 Important: Data tables are intended for the use of configuration data.
 Data tables are not intended to contain personal information.
-Do not submit any information that could be used to identify a natural living person, or any other sensitive or confidential information.
+Do not submit any information that could be used to identify a natural, living person, or any other sensitive or confidential information.

 Notes:

-• The number of data tables allowed in a single organization is 50.
+• The number of data tables allowed in a single organization is 200.

 • The number of data rows allowed in a single table is 5000.